Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 Exalts are brimming with energy, their souls suffused with the crackling energy.

-Whenever a character **uses Peripheral Motes**, this energy crackles to life, and their very soul starts to show to the world in the form of the **Anima Banner**--a display of light that starts as a soft glow and eventually escalates to a towering bonfire of personal iconography and symbols deeply personal to the character.
+Whenever a character uses **Peripheral Motes**, this energy crackles to life, and their very soul starts to show to the world in the form of the **Anima Banner**—a display of light that starts as a soft glow and eventually escalates to a towering bonfire of personal iconography and symbols deeply personal to the character.

-**As the Peripheral Pool is depleted**, the Anima banner will automatically and reflexively ignite.
+As the Peripheral Pool is depleted, the Anima banner will automatically and reflexively ignite.

 -   **(0m) Dim** The natural state of the anima.
 It is invisible to all natural senses, but may be seen by those that can peek into the